amiller/ethereum-blockhashes/README.md

 A Live Instance is Deployed!
 =================================
-Thanks to Kobi Gurk, an instance of this contract is now live: http://etherscan.io/address/0xb278e4cb20dfbf97e78f27001f6b15288302f4d7
+Thanks to Kobi Gurkan, an instance of this contract is now live: http://etherscan.io/address/0xb278e4cb20dfbf97e78f27001f6b15288302f4d7

 Pointer to the exact code of the live contract: